ThorstenBeitz/CODASReader/README.md

 readHeader
   reads the file header
-  ALWAYS call this before using further class methods,
+  ALWAYS call this before using further class methods, does not need to be called if readHeader = true when initializing reader (Default)

 readADC
-  reads the ADC data section of the file
+  reads the ADC data section of the file. call this before saveADCsToCSV.
+  Do not call this if you are simply inquiring information from the file header since reading the ADC data typically takes some time and is not neccessary to use any of the methods specified under additional methods for accessing header information.
   PARAMETERS:
         channels : int or array-like of int, optional Must be able to be converted into a numpy array.